n0F4x/data-driven-game-engine/BUILDING.md

 ## Toolchain

-The project is required to compile using Clang version 18 with libc++ AND GCC version 14 with libstc++.
+The project is required to compile using Clang version 18 with libc++.

 Support for other setups are not a priority until a planned release.